-The Village of Shorewood’s website provides links to these sites about keeping cats indoors:
+The Village of Shorewood’s website provides links to these sites about preventing window collisions:

 N. OTHER: Demonstrate in a narrative.

-Shorewood held a great event at Hubbard Park located on the Milwaukee River on Saturday, October 1st, 2016.
-Although the day was wet and gloomy, not exactly a perfect day for enjoying Festival activities and the natural beauty the park has to offer, it did not deter, nor dampen the enthusiasm of more than 100 hearty soul’s enjoyment of the activities being offered.
-Among the hands on activities made available to visitors were fly fishing, lure making and the opportunity for kids of all ages to kick up mud in the river and see what critters were denizens of the river bottom, which complimented the following birding activities:
+Shorewood held a great event, the annual Fish & Feathers Festival at Hubbard Park located on the Milwaukee River on Saturday, October 5, 2019.
+The day was partly sunny, a great day for enjoying Festival activities and the natural beauty the park has to offer, as attested to by the more than 500 eager participants enjoyment of the activities being offered.
+Among the hands on activities made available to visitors were native bee house building fly fishing, lure making and the opportunity for kids of all ages to kick up mud in the river and see what critters were denizens of the river bottom, which complimented the following birding activities:

 All of which were witnessed by a couple of Blue Herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river.

 The Fin and Feather Festival was not held in 2020 due to COVID-19 restrictions on gatherings, but is expected to return in the Fall of 2021 better and stronger than before!

 The Fin and Feather Festival returned with the same bird house decorating and other bird friendly activities in 2021 and 2022.